 - Avoid more than 220 billion gallons of water usage from our system each year.

-- Avoid more than 3 billion cubic yards of coal ash waste from our system.
+- Avoid more than 3 million cubic yards of coal ash waste from our system.

 To get there, we are investing in renewable energy, specifically solar.
 By 2040, we plan to meet more than 60 percent of our energy needs with renewable energy sources.
 We’ve already begun tapping more solar power and plan to add nearly 8,000 megawatts by 2040.
 We are also investing in you.
 Specifically, our plan allocates more money for energy waste reduction and demand response programs that can help you manage your energy use.
 Energy waste reduction programs help you use energy more efficiently.
 Demand response programs, like Peak Power Savers, help us shift the demand for electricity to times when people don’t normally use as much.
 Those shifts can help avoid the need to build more expensive fossil fuel power plants.